-The Commerce Commission's 111 Contact Code is created to make sure that vulnerable consumers have reasonable access to an appropriate means of calling 111 emergency services in the event of a power cut.
+The Commerce Commission's 111 Contact Code makes sure that vulnerable consumers have reasonable access to an appropriate means of calling 111 emergency services in the event of a power cut.

-The Code supports consumers who can no longer call 111 emergency services in a power cut because they have moved to new home phone technologies like a Fibre or Wireless Landline service.
+The Code supports consumers who can no longer call 111 emergency services in a power cut because their home phone landline uses a technology like a Fibre or Fixed Wireless.
 These technologies need a power supply in the home to work, meaning they will not work in a power cut, without an independent power source.

 Under the Code, telecommunications service providers must tell new customers, and remind existing customers at least once a year, that their home phone may not work in a power cut.
 Providers must also tell their customers how they can protect themselves and where to go for further support.